opencog/atomspace-dht/README.md

    that the AtomSpace needs.
 This makes future development and operation look very promising.
  * Despite this, there are several serious issues that are roadblocks to further development.
-These are listed belw.
+These are listed below.
  * The implementation is almost feature-complete.
 Missing are:
     + Ability to delete Atoms.
-    + Rate-limiting issues leading to misssing data.
+    + Rate-limiting issues leading to missing data.
     + Inability to flush pending output to the network.
  * All seven unit tests have been ported over (from the original SQL backend driver tests) currently four of seven pass.
 The below